 Footpath repair works

-The development and Tidy Towns committees have received grant money awarded to both groups for works within the village, this money was received by the Tidy Towns group through PJ Kelly from Clare County Council.
+The Development and Tidy Towns committees have received grant money awarded to both groups for works within the village, this money was received by the Tidy Towns group through PJ Kelly from Clare County Council.
 As a joint venture it was decided to use the bulk of this money to upgrade the footpaths around the hall and provide new handrails.
 This work was necessary for safety reasons due to dilapidation of the existing footpaths and the complete rusting through of the existing hand rails to the side of the main building adjacent to the old school.
 Money remaining will be used to fund various projects around the village by the Tidy Towns group who continue to work to enhance the greater village area.
-A special word of thanks to John Curtin for organising and overseeing the works.
+A special word of thanks to John Curtin RIP for organising and overseeing the works.

 Clondegads Gary Brennan the Clare football captain was on hand to turn on the Christmas lights in the fair green in 2015.
 Pictures are available to view by clicking below